Strong regularization by Brownian noise propagating through a weak H{\"o}rmander structure

-The term $H_l^\bxi(s,\x) $ gathers all the derivatives of the solution w.r.t. the non-degenerate variables whereas $ I_l^\bxi(s,\x)$ precisely gathers the derivatives w.r.t. the degenerate ones.
+The term $H_l^\bxi(s,\x) $ gathers the sensitivities w.r.t. $\x_l $ of the source term and the non-degenerate part of the difference of the operators, whereas $ I_l^\bxi(s,\x)$ precisely gathers the sensitivities w.r.t. $\x_l $ of the degenerate part of the difference of the operators.
 We will now start from the representation \eqref{strong_GROS_DECOUP} which we will again differentiate w.r.t. the non-degenerate variable $\x_1$ in order to prove the estimates of Theorem \ref{strong_THM_DER_PDE} concerning the second order derivatives which are the trickiest ones.
-Indeed, as it has been succinctly explained in Section \ref{strong_SUB_STRAT_PDE}, when differentiating the kernel associated with the frozen semi-group defined by \eqref{strong_DEF_SG_INHOMO} we generate an \emph{a priori} not integrable time singularity which then needs to be smoothen by using, among others, tools developed in Lemma \ref{strong_LEMME_SG} (centering or cancellation arguments).
+Indeed, as it has been succinctly explained in Section \ref{strong_SUB_STRAT_PDE}, when differentiating the kernel associated with the frozen semi-group defined by \eqref{strong_DEF_SG_INHOMO} we generate an \emph{a priori} not integrable time singularity which then needs to be smoothened by using, among others, tools developed in Lemma \ref{strong_LEMME_SG} (centering or cancellation arguments).
 The worst case then corresponds to the higher order of differentiation, namely $ D_{\x_l}\big( D_{\x_1} u(t,\x)\big)$ which, as suggested by Proposition \ref{strong_THE_PROP}, generates a time singularity of order $1/2 + (l-1/2)$ in the time integrand of the r.h.s. of \eqref{strong_GROS_DECOUP}.
 We then only concentrate on this term and omit the proof of the statement concerning the boundedness of the gradient $ D_{\x_l} u(t,\x)$ which could be shown more directly.

-The proof will be divided into two parts: we first handle the non-degenerate part of the operator (\emph{i.e.} the estimate for $D_{\x_1}H_l(s,\x)$) and then the degenerate part (\emph{i.e.} the estimate for $D_{\x_1} I_l(s,\x)$) which is a bit more involved.\\
+The proof will be divided into two parts: we first handle the source and non-degenerate part of the operator (\emph{i.e.} the estimate for $D_{\x_1}H_l^{\bxi}(s,\x)$) and then the degenerate part (\emph{i.e.} the estimate for $D_{\x_1} I_l^{\bxi}(s,\x)$) which is a bit more involved.\\

-Finally, before entering into the proof, we introduce some notations to ease the reading.
-We point out that the contributions $H_l^\bxi,I_l^\bxi $ \textbf{do} depend on the freezing variable $\bxi $.
-We omit this dependence for notational convenience when, as default $\bxi $ coincides with the spatial argument $\x$ of the term.
-We write in this case $H_l^\bxi(s,\x)|_{\bxi=\x}=:H_l(s,\x) $ (resp. $I_l^\bxi(s,\x)|_{\bxi=\x}=:I_l(s,\x) $).
-The freezing parameter explicitly appears when a more careful choice is needed (see Section \ref{strong_SECTION_AVEC_PSI_SIMPLIFIE}).
-Accordingly with the definition in \eqref{strong_HOLDER_MODULUS}, we will also use, with a slight abuse of notation recalling from \eqref{strong_SYST} that the $j^{\rm th} $ variable appears with H\"older regularity $\beta_j $ up to the level $j$ of the chain, the notation